justquick/django-varnish/README.rst

 Management
 -------------

-You can view the status of your Varnish cache servers by going to ``/admin/varnish/`` and being a superuser.
+You can view the status of your Varnish cache servers by going to ``/admin/varnish/`` and being a superuser. `Here is what it looks like in production <http://wiki.github.com/justquick/django-varnish/>`_.

 Run the management command ``varnishmgt`` to blindly execute arguments to all Varnish backends.
 Example::